-Please upload your presentation slides (ppt and PDF) on Task "Upload of Final Presentation" in the ILIAS group one day before the presentation, latest by 18:00 pm.
+Please upload your presentation slides (ppt and PDF) on Task "Upload of Final Presentation" in the ILIAS group one day before the presentation, latest by 18:00 pm - no changes allowed afterwards.
+The chair's laptop will be used to show the presentations during class.

-- 7. Since some of the seminar participants are not speaking German, the presentations should be delivered in English. - 8.
-The final grade for the seminar is composed of the following components: Written report (60%), presentation (30%), contribution to discussion of your own topic and of potentially other topics presented on the same date (10%). - 9.
-For questions concerning the seminar contact us by email at soma@mail.unimannheim.de.
+- 11. The report and the presentations can be delivered either in English or in German. - 12.
+The final grade for the seminar is composed of the following components: Written report (60%), presentation (30%), contribution to discussion of your own topic and of potentially other topics presented on the same date (10%). - 13.
+For questions concerning the seminar contact us by email at soma@mail.uni-mannheim.de.